Aladdin's Lantern

 - Laura June Williams

 - Extra.
-I think she's sitting in the second row on the left side, two seats from the aisle.
-In any
+She's sitting in the second row on the left side, two seats from the aisle.

 - Harold Switzer